 The dramatic underwater landscape of Lehua, with excellent reef structure, unusual rock formations, and deep drop-offs, provides nutrient-rich waters where fish congregate.
 While on our snorkel tour at Lehua crater, you will commonly encounter large schools of brightly colored fish, including pyramid, milletseed, and pennant butterflyfish.
 Many other butterflyfish frequent the area, including raccoon, fourspot, longnose and the saddleback.
 Other colorful reef fish nearby include wrasses, tangs, and bandit angelfish.
 Wrasses are bright, multicolored fish, known to set up cleaning stations where they will clean larger fish, eating parasites.
 They are often neon yellow, blue, orange, purple, and black.

-Scorpionfish, also known as Hawaiian turkeyfish, or lionfish, is a very colorful fish easily recognizable by its feather-like multicolored spines.
+Scorpionfish, also known as Hawaiian turkeyfish, or lionfish, are a very colorful fish easily recognizable by its feather-like multicolored spines.
 These spines are poisonous and should not be touched.
 Trumpetfish are long and skinny fish that often change color from bright yellow to green or light blue.
 They can grow up to three feet long, but most are smaller.

 Colorful Fish are Just the Beginning!